gbv/coli-conc-server/README.md

 cat dump.archive | docker compose exec -iT mongo mongorestore --gzip --nsFrom="name-of-database.*" --nsTo="new-name-of-database-dev.*" --archive
 ```

 Leave out `--nsFrom` and `--nsTo` if the database name should stay the same.
+Add `--drop` if you would like to drop the tables before import.

 ## Other